The Publishers' Guide to Ad Revenue

 Ad Revenue for Web Publishers

-In the early days of digital advertising, web publishers had only a couple of options for bringing in ad revenue: Run a banner ad across the top of their site, stick an ad in the sidebar or some similar arrangement.
+In the early days of digital advertising, web publishers had only a couple of options for bringing in ad revenue: Run a banner ad across the top of their site, stick an ad in the sidebar, or some similar arrangement.
 Those kinds of ads still hold a lot of dominance in the modern digital advertising landscape, but there are many more options now.

-Meanwhile, ad units for web publishers have simply gotten more advanced.
+Meanwhile, ad units for web publishers have gotten more advanced.
 Now, publishers can run native ads that provide unique value to buyers, or they can go all-out with web-rewarded video (a Playwire exclusive).

 Programmatic advertising in general and header bidding specifically changed the game for web publishers in a big way, too, but direct sales still play a big part in revenue for mid-sized to large publishers.